Pleomorphic adenomas, also known as benign mixed tumors (BMTs), are the most common salivary gland tumors.

 On imaging, they commonly present as well circumscribed rounded masses, most commonly located within the parotid gland, hypoechogenic on ultrasound and bright on T2WI with homogeneous enhancement on MRI.

 Pleomorphic adenomas account for 70-80% of benign salivary gland tumors and are especially common in the parotid gland (see below) 1,6.
-Patients are typically middle aged 1, and prior head and neck irradiation is a risk factor for the development of these tumors.
+Patients are typically middle aged and the incidence is slightly higher in females than males (2:1) 1,13.
+The oncogenic simian virus (SV40) may play a role in onset or progression and prior head and neck irradiation is a risk factor for the development of these tumors 13,14.

 Patients typically present with a smooth, painless, enlarging mass.